volkovasystems/harden-mongo-server/docs/blueprint.md

 - Config updates apply with zero downtime where possible; otherwise you are informed and fail-safe rollback works.
 - mongod auto-restarts on failure and starts at boot; timers are enabled and Persistent; failed starts trigger automatic rollback to last-known-good.
 - Re-running the tool is safe and converges to this state.
+- Every run verifies and enforces all controls; drift is reconciled automatically; unmet requirements cause a safe stop or rollback with a clear message.

 Implementation notes (at a glance)
 - Main CLI (harden-mongo-server):